Noble-Lab/casanovo/README.md

 casanovo --mode=denovo --model='path/to/pretrained.ckpt' --peak_dir='path/to/predict/mgf/files/dir' --config='path/to/config.yaml' --output='path/to/output'
 ```

-This will write peptide predictions for the given MS/MS spectra to the specified output file in a tab-separated format (extension: .csv).
+This will write peptide predictions for the given MS/MS spectra to the specified output file in mzTab format.

 - To evaluate _de novo_ sequencing performance based on known spectrum annotations: